 - External support in preparation with personal statements, admission tests and interviews

 - Weekly admission tests tutoring

 All year 12 students considering university, are encouraged to apply for university summer schools to gain firsthand experience in the life of a university student.
-We also have access to additional Elephant group summer school places.
 Summer schools not only provide invaluable experience of university level study but also support students in the university applications and provide a great basis for student’s personal statements.